 When Cadbury introduced the goodness of milk chocolate eggs in 1905, chocolate lovers lost their minds!

-Imagine how psyched those early 20th-century folks would have been if they had these modern-day Cadbury Oreo Eggs or Caramilk Eggs!
+Imagine how psyched those early 20th-century folks would have been if they had these modern-day selections of Cadbury chocolate like Cadbury Oreo Eggs or Caramilk Eggs!

 Don't forget about the Easter Bunny!

-Aah, the mythical creature that lays eggs and then decorates and hides them for children to find (They are totally real!).
+Aah, the creature that lays eggs and then decorates and hides them for children to find (that are totally real btw!!)

 And eventually, the fictional bunny Oster Haws was born.
 As many children are led to believe, Haws is a magical bunny that delivers presents.
 As the tradition goes, kids have to build small nests where the grown-ups place decorated eggs…that Oster Haws allegedly laid.